schapi-create/apidoc-rpc-uat/md_files/README.md

 ## Limitations

-Amount of calls to the API in the SANDBOX are limited.
+The number of calls to the API in the SANDBOX are limited.

-To get a full experience and extend the thresholds, please enable WEB API on RP-C and use the production environment.
+To fully experience and extend the thresholds, please enable the Web API on the RP-C and use the environment.

 ## Authentication guide

 There are two layers of authentication to create secure connection between server and clilent.

-1. Server Certificate Validation and Client Certificate Authentication
+- Server Certificate Validation and Client Certificate Authentication

 	- Server Certificate Validation